Resolute (tugboat)

-Resolute was a tug built in Bristol in 1897.
+Resolute was a tugboat built in Bristol in 1897.
 She had a service life of over 100 years, most of which was spent working on the lower reaches of the River Severn and in the Bristol Channel whilst based at Gloucester and Sharpness.
 She was registered on the National Register of Historic Vessels until disposal in 2010.

 Building

 Resolute was built by G.K.
 Stothert & Co.
 The tug had a steel hull.
 As built, she was 67.1 ft long, her beam was 15.9 ft, her depth was 8.4 ft and her tonnage was 62 GRT.
 She was initially fitted with a condensing steam compound engine and boiler built by Stothert.
 Some of the components (including the propeller and funnel hinge system) were designed by the purchaser.

-Her United Kingdom official number was 105415, and she was first registered in January 1904.
+Her UK official number was 105415, and she was first registered in January 1904.